Princeton-LSI-ResearchComputing/tracebase/CONTRIBUTING.md

 ## Code Formatting Standards

-All Pull Requests must pass linting prior to being merged.
+All pull requests must pass linting prior to being merged.

 Currently, all pushes are linted using [GitHub's Super-Linter](https://github.com/github/super-linter).
 The configuration files